 This episode looks at the people and the process of creating a new generation of Nepali rural health providers.

-In 2011, film-maker Tristan Stoch followed a team of Acupuncture Relief Project volunteer practitioners during their stay in Nepal.
-In this short film he successfully illustrates many of the complexities of providing primary medical care in a third world environment.
+In this 2011, documentary, Film-maker Tristan Stoch successfully illustrates many of the complexities of providing primary medical care in a third world environment.

 Preus reaches down to pick up a piece of candy that he dropped with his left hand.
 Remarkable.

 I’ve never met Preus (pray-oos) before but I feel like I have.
 The COVID crisis taught us a lot about working remotely and through the miracle of Zoom, I had consulted with my team in Nepal about this boy many times.
 Preus, now 9 years old, was brought to our clinic by his mother in late 2020.
 The story she told us lacked critical details though we were able to deduce that Preus had suffered a brain injury.
 On further questioning we learned that Preus had been a normal little boy until about age five when he suddenly became ill with a very high fever which lasted several days.
 This fever could have been caused by COVID but it was more likely to have been caused by Typhoid (which is endemic in Nepal).